tmwProjects/GEOROC_2.0_doc/docs/projects.md

-# In- and external projects
+# Projects - API used

 The GEOROC 2.0 API offers a wide range of possible applications for internal and external projects.
 Some examples include: